aarongrace/ArtEmbedding/README.md

 ## Project Status

-### ✓ Completed
+###  Completed
-- [x] Create dataset by scraping 30,928 paintings and metadata from WikiArt.org
+- [✓] Create dataset by scraping 30,928 paintings and metadata from WikiArt.org
-- [x] Design and implement model architecture (BLIP-2 with three regression heads)
+- [✓] Design and implement model architecture (BLIP-2 with three regression heads)
-- [x] Conduct preliminary training based on hard label database
+- [✓] Conduct preliminary training based on hard label database
-- [x] Create full-stack web application
+- [✓] Create full-stack web application
-  - [x] FastAPI backend with model integration for forward and backward passes
+- [✓] FastAPI backend with model integration for forward and backward passes
-  - [x] Cache system for predictions and backwards queue
+- [✓] Cache system for predictions and backwards queue
-  - [x] React frontend annotation loop
+- [✓] React frontend annotation loop

 ### ✗ In Progress
 - [ ] User system for backend